lucasrla/wsi-tile-cleanup/README.md

 Please note that `wsi_tile_cleanup` is just a very thin wrapper around `libvips`, `pyvips` and `numpy`.
 They are the ones doing the heavy lifting (and doing it amazingly well).

 - [libvips](https://libvips.github.io/libvips/): A fast image processing library with low memory needs.
-Official Python biddings are called [pyvips](https://github.com/libvips/pyvips).
+The official Python bindings are called [pyvips](https://github.com/libvips/pyvips).

 - [NumPy](https://numpy.org): The fundamental package for scientific computing with Python.